About Safe Mobility 4 All and 4 Life

 Participants

-The participants in the program will include mobility and road safety practitioners, policymakers, professionals, and leaders from both the public and private sectors, particularly those in developing countries and vulnerable regions such as Least Developed Countries (LDCs) and Small Island Developing States (SIDS).
+The participants in the programme will include mobility and road safety practitioners, policymakers, professionals, and leaders from both the public and private sectors, particularly those in developing countries and vulnerable regions such as Least Developed Countries (LDCs) and Small Island Developing States (SIDS).